dqops/dqo/docs/checks/column/blanks/null-placeholder-text-percent.md

 # null placeholder text percent data quality checks

-Column-level check that ensures that there are no more than a maximum percent of rows with a null placeholder texts in a monitored column.
+A column-level check that ensures that there are no more than a maximum percent of rows with a null placeholder text in a monitored column.

 ___